 - Click ok to make save changes, restart windows and check there is no more WiFi Disconnect problem.

-Now open Control panel -> view small icon -> power options -> Change plan setting -> Change advanced power settings.
+Now open the Control panel -> view small icon -> power options -> Change plan setting -> Change advanced power settings.
 A new popup window will open.
 Here expand Wireless Adapter Settings, then again expand Power Saving Mode.

 Next, you will see two modes, ‘On battery’ and ‘Plugged in.’
 Change both of them to Maximum Performance.
-Now your computer won’t be able to Turn OFF the WiFi Adapter, which should fix the problem of WiFi Disconnecting on your Windows 10 computer.
+Now your computer won’t be able to turn OFF the WiFi Adapter, which should fix the problem of WiFi Disconnecting on your Windows 10 computer.

 - How To Fix Device Driver Problems On Windows 10